voxpupuli/voxpupuli.github.io/_docs/deprecated_and_archived_modules.md

 ### Deprecation process

-* The README.md needs a bolt message at the beginning
+* The README.md needs a bold message at the beginning
   * It needs to mention that the module is archived
   * If a successor exists, that one should be linked to
 * The GitHub repository needs to be archived in the GitHub settings